 Doctors will often prescribe peppermint oil capsules as a natural remedy to help patients seeking medical advice for irritable bowel syndrome (IBS).
 Therefore drinking peppermint tea could help to ease IBS symptoms such as stomach pain, bloating and flatulence.

-Mint tea is naturally caffeine free.
+Mint tea is a naturally caffeine free herbal tea.
 While most people drink mint tea infusions because they love the refreshing taste, many find it a great alternative to drinking caffeinated hot drinks such as coffee and black tea and even green tea, which also contains some caffeine.
 Avoiding caffeine, particularly in the afternoon and evening can help with sleep problems as well as with anxiety and palpitations.

 The lack of caffeine also means you are less likely to have another energy dip when the caffeine starts wearing off.

 For those wanting to reduce their sugar intake (for example to lose weight), or who are cutting out sugar for health reasons, drinking mint tea with its slight natural sweetness and uplifting aroma, is a great hydrating alternative to drinking sugar-laden colas, fruit juice and soft drinks.

 If you find yourself flagging mid-afternoon, instead of reaching for a sugary soft drink, try drinking a calorie free cup of mint tea instead.
 Your blood-sugar levels will be more stable and you will be avoiding the dreaded energy crash that comes after a spike in your insulin.